httpwg/http-extensions/draft-ietf-httpbis-variants.md

 3. Let value-list be the result of splitting variant-key-header on commas (",").
 4. For each value in value-list:
    1. Remove all whitespace from value.
-   2. Let items be the result of splitting value on ";".
-   3. append items to variant-keys.
+   2. Append value to variant-keys.
-5. Return the result of running Compute Possible Keys ({{find}}) on variant-keys, an empty string and an empty list.
+5. Return variant-keys.

 # Cache Behaviour {#cache}